Menopause is when a woman stops having periods completely. It is a natural part of ageing.

 Stopping contraception

-You can stop using contraception at the age of 55 as getting pregnant naturally after this is very rare.
+You can stop using contraception at age 55.
+Getting pregnant naturally after this is very rare.

-Your GP may recommend that you stop the combined pill and change to a progestogen-only pill or another type of contraception.
+Your GP may recommend that you change to a progestogen-only pill or another type of contraception.

 Use a barrier method of contraception like condoms to avoid getting sexually transmitted infections (STIs).